botesjuan/BasicDropBox/README.md

    rsn_pairwise=CCMP
    ```

-   Replace `MyAccessPoint` with the SSID of your choice, and `YourStrongPassword` with a strong password for the AP.
+   Replace `MyAccessPoint` with the SSID name, and `YourStrongPassword` with a strong password for the AP.

 3. Now tell the system to use this configuration by editing the `hostapd` default configuration: